This guide is continuously updated for relevance, accuracy, and the most recent info.

 Forward “frunk” storage

-Compared to the gas version, the Kona EV features battery preconditioning for secure charging in cold temperatures and a night-visible charging port door lamp.
-Distinctive elements include forward “frunk” storage, active grille shutters, and Vehicle-to-Load (V2L) capability.
-The i-PEDAL mode and Smart Regenerative System adapt to real-time traffic conditions.
-With a bi-directional onboard charger, the V2L function can power devices or charge equipment, supporting electric bicycles and more.
-The front charging port, with an available V2L adapter, allows battery-powered device use when the car is parked.
+Compared to the gas version, the Kona EV features battery preconditioning for secure charging in cold temperatures and a night-visible charging port lamp.
+Distinctive elements include forward “frunk” storage, active grille shutters, and now standard Vehicle-to-Load (V2L) capability across the lineup.
+The i-PEDAL mode and Smart Regenerative System adapt to real-time traffic conditions, while a bi-directional onboard charger lets the V2L function power devices or charge equipment, from e-bikes to camping gear.
+The front charging port, with an available V2L adapter, enables battery-powered device use when the car is parked, and for 2025, a new N Line trim adds sport-inspired styling cues to the EV.

 Recommended Read: Up Close with the 2024 Hyundai Kona Electric